DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Related Works

 \subsection{Augmentation for Enhanced Robustness}

-Robustness has long been a critical focus in computer vision research~\cite{croce2020robustbench, ganin2016domain, sun2022benchmarking, tang2021robustart, yuan2023robust, rebuffi2021data}.
-Early studies demonstrated that image models are highly sensitive to minor domain shifts~\cite{azulay2019deep}, adversarial perturbations~\cite{szegedy2013intriguing, goodfellow2014explaining}, and common real-world corruptions such as brightness variations and fog~\cite{pei2017towards, hendrycks2018benchmarking}.
-For example, MNIST-C~\cite{mu2019mnist} introduced 15 distinct corruption types to benchmark model performance against diverse failure modes.
-Motivated by these insights, several methods~\cite{rusak2020simple, mintun2021interaction, saikia2021improving, kar20223d} utilize corruption-based augmentations, such as adding Gaussian and speckle noise, to enhance robustness.
-Inspired by this established research in image robustness, our study is the first to explore the use of similar corruption-based augmentation techniques specifically for end-to-end driving models.
-We introduce targeted perturbations and corruptions tailored to autonomous driving scenarios, addressing critical domain shifts—particularly the overrepresentation of straightforward driving trajectories—which pose challenges for scenarios involving complex maneuvers such as turns.
+Robustness has long been a critical focus in computer vision research ~\cite{ganin2016domain, croce2020robustbench, rebuffi2021data, sun2022benchmarking}.
+Early studies demonstrated that image models are highly sensitive to minor domain shifts~\cite{azulay2019deep} and adversarial perturbations~\cite{szegedy2013intriguing, goodfellow2014explaining}.
+For example, MNIST-C~\cite{mu2019mnist} introduces 15 distinct corruption types to benchmark model performance against diverse failure modes.
+Motivated by these insights, several methods ~\cite{rusak2020simple, mintun2021interaction, kar20223d} utilize corruption-based augmentations, such as adding Gaussian and speckle noise, to enhance robustness.
+Inspired by these methods, our study explores the use of similar corruption-based augmentation techniques specifically for end-to-end driving models.
+We introduce targeted perturbations tailored to autonomous driving scenarios, addressing critical domain shifts—particularly the overrepresentation of straightforward driving trajectories—which pose challenges for scenarios involving complex maneuvers such as turns.